 We wouldn’t feel ashamed of someone’s kidney disease or thyroid disease.

 Sometimes, relationships are strained due to high emotions during a crisis.
 Your best friend might say you’re being impatient and quick to snap at people.

 A spouse may explain they’re having difficulty dealing with your sadness and your grief.
 They may express concern because they want to see you happy.
 In some cases, this can lead to feeling as if you have to wear a mask in your relationships, like you can’t really be yourself during this crisis.

 A crisis can also affect your career in both negative and positive ways.
 You may be unable to concentrate or have difficulty remembering things.
 This is a normal experience during a crisis.

 As a result, you may not have as much energy to take on extra projects or you could be unable to contribute as much to the team as you typically would have.
 You might even take extra time off to deal with things in your personal life.

-However, on the flip side, some people find that their career actually improves following a crisis because they suddenly feel like they have a little bit of freedom to step back and acknowledge that they're overworked.
-I've never jumped on the multi-tasking bandwagon.
-I've always said that if I'm multi-tasking it means I have too much to do and it's time to ask for help.
+However, on the flip side, some people find that their career actually improves following a crisis because they suddenly feel like they have a little bit of freedom to step back and acknowledge that they’re overworked.
+I’ve never jumped on the multi-tasking bandwagon.
+I believe that if I’m multi-tasking it means I have too much to do and it’s time to ask for help.
 This might be a time for you to ask for help, too.
 Some people also re-evaluate where they are and decide that they want to go into a different field or pursue their career in a new way.